 Rubellite does not expect the future development costs ("FDC") to make development of any properties uneconomic.
-The McDaniel Report estimates that FDC of \$46.5 million will be required over the life of the proved plus probable reserves of the Clearwater Assets.
-On a proved basis, forecast FDC is \$25.5 million at December 31, 2021.
-The FDC is attributed to locations booked in the Clearwater play, where 40 (36.0 net) multi-lateral horizontal heavy crude oil locations are booked as undeveloped.
+The McDaniel Report estimates that FDC of \$105.6 million will be required over the life of the proved plus probable reserves of the Corporation's assets.
+Proved plus probable reserve forecast FDC have increased by \$59.1 million (127%) from \$46.5 million at December 31, 2021.
+On a proved basis, forecast FDC have increased by \$42.1 million (165%) from \$25.5 million at December 31, 2021 to \$67.6 million at December 31, 2022.
+The FDC is attributed to locations booked in the Clearwater play, where 59 (55.5 net) multi-lateral horizontal heavy crude oil locations are booked as undeveloped.

-As Rubellite continues to invest capital to bring on additional production, development of the undeveloped reserves will systematically be undertaken over the next two years.
+As Rubellite continues to invest capital to bring on additional production, development of the undeveloped reserves will systematically be undertaken over the next three years.
 However, there can be no guarantee that funds will be available or that the Board of Directors of Rubellite (the "Rubellite Board") will allocate funding to develop all of the reserves attributable in the McDaniel Report.
 Failure to develop those reserves could have a negative impact on Rubellite's future cash flow.
 See "Risk Factors".
 Abandonment and Reclamation Obligations

-McDaniel's reserve assessment includes an estimate of the Corporation's total future decommissioning obligations based on net ownership interest in all wells, facilities and pipelines, including estimated costs to abandon the wells, facilities and pipelines and reclaim the sites, and the estimated timing of the costs to be incurred in future periods as summarized in the following table as at December 31, 2021:
+McDaniel's reserve assessment includes an estimate of the Corporation's total future decommissioning obligations based on net ownership interest in all wells, facilities and pipelines, including estimated costs to abandon the wells, facilities and pipelines and reclaim the sites, and the estimated timing of the costs to be incurred in future periods as summarized in the following table as at December 31, 2022:

-Undiscounted Discount ed at (\$ millions , net to Rubellite) Uninflated 5% 10% 15% 20% Estimated abandonment and reclamation obligations associated with existing wells, pipelines and facilities (1) \$ 1.8 \$ 0.9 \$ 0.3 \$ 0.1 \$ 0.1 Estimated abandonment and reclamation obligations associated 4 10 4 010 φ 0.0 φ 01 - 4 012 with the future development of reserves 2.1 0.9 0.3 0.1 0.0 Total estimated abandonment and reclamation obligations \$ 3.9 \$ 1.8 \$ 0.6 \$ 0.2 \$ 0.1
+Undiscounted Discounte d at (\$ millions, net to Rubellite) Uninflated 5% 10% 15% 20% Estimated abandonment and reclamation obligations associated with existing wells, pipelines and facilities (1) 4.8 2.5 1.1 0.6 0.4 Estimated abandonment and reclamation obligations associated with the future development of reserves 3.2 1.3 0.3 0.1 0.0 Total estimated abandonment and reclamation obligations 8.0 3.8 1.4 0.7 0.5

-Estimated internally in accordance with NI 51-101.
+(1) Estimated internally in accordance with NI 51-101.
 Includes estimated abandonment and reclamation obligations for wells and related pipelines and facilities with no reserves assigned and for reclamation activities related to abandoned sites.